Schedule: Monday to Friday, 8 hours, approximately 10:30 am to 6:30 pm

 AmeriCorps Program: Project RISE (Refugee and Immigrant Success through Education) is an AmeriCorps effort that focuses on educational services to address the significant literacy gap in the DeKalb County refugee community, among both youth and their parents.
 In Project RISE AmeriCorps Members will support refugee and immigrant self-sufficiency by offering individualized direct service through education in core programs, including afterschool and summer academic programming, operating in multiple DeKalb County sites.

 All member activities include a focus on education and literacy, with most site members serving half of their time in out-of-school tutoring and mentoring programs at their assigned locations and half of their time delivering core program services in specific departments.
+All full-time members will complete a minimum of 1700 hours from September 2023 to July 2024.

 Service Summary: Preferred Communities Member

 The Preferred Communities Member will serve within New American Pathways’ Resettlement, Resources and Navigation Department, within the Preferred Communities Program, to provide one-on-one services to refugee families and individuals.
 Areas of focus include navigation of the US healthcare system, referral to health and medical services, and supporting health access.
-Additionally, the member will serve as a tutor in New American Pathways -supported afterschool and summer programs.
+Additionally, the member will serve as a tutor in New American Pathways-supported afterschool and summer programs.
 The member will have recurring access to vulnerable populations.

 - Schedule medical appointments for refugee clients, including arranging transportation and interpretation services as needed.